picotech/picosdk-ps3000a-matlab-instrument-driver/README.md

 ### Programmer's Guides

-You can download the [Programmer's Guide](https://www.picotech.com/download/manuals/PicoScope3000SeriesAApiMatlabInstrumentDriverGuide.pdf) providing a description of the functions provided by this Instrument Driver.
+You can download the [Programmer's Guide](https://www.picotech.com/download/manuals/picoscope-3000-series-a-api-programmers-guide.pdf) providing a description of the API functions for the ps3000a shared library used by this Instrument Driver.

 ## Further information